electricherd/audiobookfinder/README.md

 I planned to do something useful for myself.
 The program collects information about audio books on different devices/clients, stores it and then processes it, e.g. showing stats, finding duplicates, aggregating everything at one place by a button click.
 The task of collecting audio book data can be exchanged with any other task, this basically leads to a local network agent approach with zero-config.

-There is an [Architectural Design in UML](#architecture) to understand a bit beforehand, and see some goals which have not been accomplished.
+There is an old [Architectural Design in UML](#architecture) to understand a bit beforehand, and see some goals which have not been accomplished.
+Because of a bigger overhaul of net design, thrussh is already removed, the net functionality will be very different.

 So far only the state charts and their connection is not done but the general communication/lookup works, collecting some data as well.